µVISION DEBUGGER: Connect to a running Target without Hardware Reset

 Sometimes I want to connect to an application that is running on my target board to analyze the memory and variables in the current context.
 But the debugger issues a hardware reset when it starts, and the current status of my application is lost.

 How can I connect to a running application on my target hardware without a hardware reset?

-The µVision Debugger normally resets the target hardware to ensure a consistent startup behavior.
+The µVision Debugger usually resets the target hardware to ensure consistent startup behaviour.
 Several debugger options influence the startup behavior.

-If you disable all of the following options no hardware reset is performed at debugger start:
+If you disable all of the following options no hardware reset performs at debugger start: